waseigo/Changelogrex/README.md

 # Changelogr

-Fetches and parsed Linux kernel ChangeLogs from [https://kernel.org/pub/linux/kernel/](https://kernel.org/pub/linux/kernel/) into Elixir structs.
+Fetches and parses Linux kernel ChangeLogs from [https://kernel.org/pub/linux/kernel/](https://kernel.org/pub/linux/kernel/) into Elixir structs that can later be handled with Ecto.

-## Fetch Linux kernel v6.x ChangeLogs and process them into commits in parallel
+## Batch fetch-and-process Linux kernel v6.x ChangeLogs into properly parsed commits

 First, check which ChangeLogs are available.